 An economic impact study of beer tourism in Kent County, Michigan, was commissioned by its destination marketing organization Experience Grand Rapids.
 The agency’s passport program works in conjunction with its Beer City Ale Trail with (as of this writing) 95-plus breweries, distilleries and cideries.

 One of the goals of any trail project is to remove the need for a consumer to plan, all while delivering an experience on a common theme within one nice package.
 When participating, visitors typically will discover the more well-known attractions along with things they might not encounter on their own.
 Bundled within are tidbits of information that further enrich the activity.

 #1 Vineyards and wine-growing have expanded beyond the well-known regions in New York and California.
 In the Yadkin Valley of North Carolina where offerings are numerous, how does a visitor know which winery to tour?
 A wine trail or series of trails can make the decision easier.

 It can incorporate a vineyard where the grapes are grown, a tour of a winery known for its particular varietals of grapes, a conversation with a wine label artist, a stop at a wine shop known for its local wine inventory and lunch or dinner options at any number of restaurants that showcase cuisine paired with, you guessed it, local wine.

-#2 Ferreting out the topics and the components of each takes time.
-However, each trail will further enhance a destination’s things to do list.
+#2 Ferreting out the topics and the components of each take time.
+However, each trail will further enhance a destination’s things-to-do list.

 #3 The target market of each trail will vary depending on the theme.
 The format by which your visitors can access the trail – a brochure, turn-by-turn tablet or smartphone-ready itinerary or podcast – may also vary by user.
 Perhaps it’s a combination of all three.
-A multi-dimensional package should provide guests a rich, all-encompassing experience.
+A multi-dimensional package should provide guests with a rich, all-encompassing experience.

 THE FINAL RESULT